orblivion/ntfy/.sandstorm/README_DETAILS.md

 * Attachments
 	* Attachments (`NTFY_ATTACHMENT_CACHE_DIR`) requires `BASE_URL`, I think because it's serving files at a full URL.
         * We can't have a `BASE_URL`
             * The ui subdomain (in Sandstorm) always changes
             * The API URL is bound to change and should not be made available to the application anyway
 	* For the future we can perhaps employ static publishing which will have a steady subdomain.
             * So long as we can make it a directory that ntfy can still delete file that have left the cache expiry time.
 	* Also, removing attachments reduces the attack surface for abusive behavior since the server is wide open.
             * We may wan to try to implement authentication (protected topics) first.
 	* Be mindful of all configs with "attachment" in the name.
 They're not all in a row.
+* Setting `NTFY_BEHIND_PROXY` - Sandstorm doesn't pass through `X-Forwarded-For`.
+    * All visiors to a grain will be rate limited as if they are one visitor
+    * Each grain is for one user, which is let's say 30 visitors (one per topic)
+    * We can 30x the visitor rate limit instead.
+        * One bad visitor could take out the grain but it's just one grain.
+        * Thus, we effectively have a per-user rate limit.

 #### Caveats about reliability